AntaresSimulatorTeam/antares-xpansion/docs/user-guide/1-prepare-a-simulation.md

 #### `name` (mandatory parameter)

 The value to be entered is a string.
-It specifies the name of the investment applicant. **Antares-Xpansion** will use this name in the output and the logs.
+It specifies the name of the investment applicant.
+Antares-Xpansion will use this name in the output and the logs.

 > :warning: This field must not contain spaces!

 #### `link` (mandatory parameter)

 The value to be entered is a string.
-It defines the link of the ANTARES study candidate for investment, whose capacities (direct and indirect) will be modified by **Antares-Xpansion**.
-The syntax of the link name includes the names of the two ANTARES nodes that the link connects, separated by "-", for example:
+It defines the link of the Antares study candidate for investment, whose capacities (direct and indirect) will be modified by Antares-Xpansion.
+The syntax of the link name includes the names of the two Antares nodes that the link connects, separated by "-", for example:
 ```
 origin_area – destination_area
 ```

-Note that node names that include spaces or dashes are not compatible with **Antares-Xpansion**.
+Note that node names that include spaces or dashes are not compatible with Antares-Xpansion.
 The origin area corresponds to the first in the spelling order.
 The same link may contain several investment candidates (see section later).